electronic-structure/SIRIUS/dockerfile/README.md

 SIRIUS x.y.z, git hash: ...
 ```

-To make devices visible to the container, use e.g.
+To make devices visible to the container, use the `--gpus` flag:

 ```
 docker run --gpus 'all,"capabilities=compute,utility"' ...